 For organizations that maintain or compile data on individuals, the right LMS is essential for complying with the federal mandates outlined in 21 CFR Part 11.
 Choosing the right learning management system is critical, and will play a central role in how well secured electronic records are, how secure system logins are, and even whether unauthorized access attempts are noticed and logged.

 Not sure how to choose the right LMS to ensure that you comply with 21 CFR Part 11?
 We’ll walk you through some of the must-have features and capabilities with the right learning management system below.
+You can also get a free 15-minute consult.

 One of the first things to consider when choosing an LMS is whether or not it secures user data and prevents unauthorized access.
 The system should provide administrators with the ability to set access limits for users, ensuring that everyone has access to the information they need, but no more.
 Administrators should also be able to identify and then block suspicious users.
 Protecting user data is one of the core goals of 21 CFR Part 11.